Powderham Castle: Modern times

 Since 1745 the second library has extended the chapel wing, the two low rooms either side of the clock tower have been converted to bow-window fronts, and the castellated gatehouse tower, which might have blocked this view, has been demolished.
 In addition, the harbour on the River Kenn, which here flows into the River Exe, has been altered by landscaping.

 Powderham Castle has been a Grade I listed building since 1952, and recognised as an internationally important structure.
 The staircase, hall, music room and master bedroom of the house were used as locations for the 1993 film The Remains of the Day.
 The house was also used as a setting for a recent film comedy, Churchill: The Hollywood Years.

 On 3 December 2008, the earl auctioned off the Courtenay Compendium, a 14th-century manuscript discovered in Powderham.
-The castle's licence to host wedding ceremonies was revoked with effect from 1 January 2009 after Hugh Courtenay, 18th Earl of Devon, refused a gay couple use of the building to hold their civil partnership ceremony because it did not fit with his religious beliefs.
+The castle's licence to host wedding ceremonies was revoked with effect from 1 January 2009 after the 18th Earl of Devon refused a gay couple use of the building to hold their civil partnership ceremony because it did not fit with his religious beliefs.
 On 29 September 2009, the Earl auctioned some items from the castle at Sotheby's in London.
 The sale raised £1,013,638, which was used to pay off debts.
 He denied that the auction was prompted by the loss of revenue from weddings.
 Subsequently, the Earl handed control of the estate to his son, Charles, Lord Courtenay, now the 19th Earl of Devon.
 The licence to host weddings, civil ceremonies and civil partnerships at the Castle has now been reinstated.

-In 2017 Mary Berry visited and filmed an hour-long programme as part of her 4-part series, Mary Berry's Country House Secrets, broadcast on BBC One.
+In 2017, Mary Berry visited and filmed an hour-long programme as part of her 4-part series, Mary Berry's Country House Secrets, broadcast on BBC One.

 Powderham Castle features as the photographic location of the rebranding of the Historic Houses Association in 2018.
 In 2018 the Castle opened up new rooms, and previous private family-only areas as part of two new guided tours, the first time the tours have been altered since opening in the 1950s.